-In some business scenarios, you may want to direct the Run:AI scheduler to schedule a Workload to a specific node or a node group.
+In some business scenarios, you may want to direct the Run:ai scheduler to schedule a Workload to a specific node or a node group.
 For example, in some academic institutions, Hardware is bought using a specific grant and thus "belongs" to a specific research group.
 Another example is an inference workload that is optimized to a specific GPU type and must have dedicated resources reserved to ensure enough capacity.

-There is a tradeoff to be weighed in when allowing Researchers to designate specific nodes.
+There is a tradeoff in place when allowing Researchers to designate specific nodes.
 Overuse of this feature limits the scheduler in finding an optimal resource and thus reduces overall cluster utilization.

 Configuring Node Groups¶

 - Find the label key & value you want to use for Run:ai to create the node pool.

 - Check that the nodes you want to group as a pool have a unique label to use, otherwise you should mark those nodes with your own uniquely identifiable label.

 - Get the names of the nodes you want Run:ai to group together.
 To get a list of nodes, run:

 - If you chose to set your own label, run the following: